-- First, modification may be used as a tool to exclude or limit coverage. - Second, broad interpretation of coverage may expose the need for exclusionary or limiting language in traditional lines of business. - Finally, enhancements or new products may be developed to provide coverage for emerging exposures.
+- Second, broad interpretation of coverage may expose the need for exclusionary or limiting language in traditional lines of business. - Finally, enhancements or new products may be developed to provide coverage for emerging exposures.

 During the modification process, there may be a need to seek feedback from internal and external partners.
 Gathering other perspectives assists in the decision-making process.